dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     ...
 }
 ```
-It should render like a skybox with continous looking environment.
+The result should render as a skybox, creating a continuous-looking environment.
 ![Skybox](/assets/images/skybox.png)

-So, we are done with generating a cubemap from a HDR image and its rendering in our application.
-Now we have to generate the pre discussed Irradiance map.
+With the cubemap generated from the HDR image and rendered in our application, we can now proceed to generate the previously discussed irradiance map.

 ### Irradiance Map
-Now we have environmant cubemap and we can sample it for a particular direction $\omega_i$ to calculate the radiance $L(p, \omega_i)$.
-But now we have to face the real challange of solving the integral for all possible incoming directions.
+Now that we have an environment cubemap, we can sample it for a specific direction $\omega_i$ to calculate radiance $L(p, \omega_i)$.
+However, we now have to face the challenge of solving the integral for all possible incoming directions.

-As we have already discussed, we will precompute and store most of our required calculations in an irradiance map.
-We can then obtain the radiance value by sampling the irradiance map over the fragment surface oriented around its surface normal.
+As discussed earlier, we will precompute and store the necessary calculations in an irradiance map.
+The radiance value can then be obtained by sampling the irradiance map for the fragment's surface, oriented along its surface normal.
 ```GLSL
 vec3 irradiance = texture(irradianceMap, N).rgb;
 ```
-As we already know, to generate the irradianceMap, we need to convolute the environment lighting coverted to cubeMap.
-The surface hemisphere is oriented toward normal, so convoluting the cube map equals calculating the total averaged radiance of each direction $\omega_i$ in  the hemisphere $\Omega$ oriented along $N$.
+To generate the irradiance map, we need to perform convolution on the environment lighting coming from the cubemap.
+The surface hemisphere is oriented along the normal, and convoluting the cubemap corresponds to calculating the total averaged radiance for each direction $\omega_i$ in the hemisphere $\Omega$ oriented along $N$.

-Same as before, we will start with writing vertex and fragment shaders which will support in convolution and genrating the Irradiance Map.
-For vertex shader, if you want you can use the previous cubeMapShader.vert file or create a new irradianceShader.vert file with the same content.
+As before, we will begin by writing vertex and fragment shaders, to perform convolution and generate the irradiance map.
+For the vertex shader, you can either reuse the previous cubeMapShader.vert file or create a new `irradianceShader.vert` file containing the same content.

-Befor we start writing the fragment shader code we need to understand how we are going to perform covolution.
-Our solid angle $dw$ will be defined on the basis of the number of segments in the hemisphere $\Omega$.
-To use it we need to convert it into its equivalent spherical coordinates $sin(\theta) d\theta d\phi$.
-You can understand this conversion from the [Spheres](https://dk1242.github.io/2025/05/23/Rendering-1M-spheres-3-Spheres.html#:~:text=the%20following%20image.-,Sphere,-Next%20we%20need) section of the [Circle, Sphere and Spheres blog](https://dk1242.github.io/2025/05/23/Rendering-1M-spheres-3-Spheres.html).
+Before writing the fragment shader code, we need to understand how convolution will be performed.
+The solid angle $dw$ will be defined based on the number of segments in the hemisphere $\Omega$.
+To utilize the solid angle, we must convert it into its equivalent spherical coordinates, represented as $sin(\theta) d\theta d\phi$.
+This conversion is explained in the [Spheres](https://dk1242.github.io/2025/05/23/Rendering-1M-spheres-3-Spheres.html#:~:text=the%20following%20image.-,Sphere,-Next%20we%20need) section of the [Circle, Sphere and Spheres blog](https://dk1242.github.io/2025/05/23/Rendering-1M-spheres-3-Spheres.html).
 ![Sphere Vertex](/assets/images//sphereVertex.png)
-We can assume our $d\omega$ have $d\theta$ height and width of $sin(\theta)d\phi$ ($sin(\theta)$ swiped for $d\phi$).
-The area it will cover will be $sin(\theta)d\phi \times d\theta $ which is equal to the solid angle $d\omega$.
+We can assume that $d\omega$ has a height of $d\theta$ and a width of $sin(\theta)d\phi$ (where $sin(\theta)$ swept over $d\phi$).
+The area covered will be $sin(\theta)d\phi \times d\theta $, which is equal to the solid angle $d\omega$.

-This way we can rewrite our reflectance equation in terms of $\theta$ and $\phi$.
+Using this approach, we can rewrite the reflectance equation in terms of $\theta$ and $\phi$.

 $$
 \begin{align*}